 Success!
 Sea Trips Reykjavik found stunning Northern Lights tonight from Reykjavik.

-The clouds overhead shed a little rain as we were boarding our luxury super yacht Amelia Rose to go and look for the northern lights.
+The clouds overhead shed a little rain as we were boarding our luxury superyacht, Amelia Rose, to go and look for the aurora.
 Luckily the clouds were forecast to clear and for once the forecast was bang on and after about the first hour we started seeing the stars through the thinning cloud.
 The huge tower of light, The Peace Tower, was also lit tonight as it is Yoko Ono‘s birthday, the brains behind the Peace Tower.

-Whilst we made our way out past the islands that guard the Reykjavik harbours everyone stayed cosy and warm in our luxurious lounges, or up in the wheelhouse, where lucky people got to have a seat in the captains chair!
-They whole time we keep an eye not just on the local weather forecasts and systems but on information we get straight from NASA, things like an increase in the solar wind speed and density indicate that we should be seeing the northern lights appear soon.
+Whilst we made our way out past the islands that guard the Reykjavik harbors everyone stayed cozy and warm in our luxurious lounges, or up in the wheelhouse, where lucky people got to have a seat in the captain’s chair!
+The whole time we keep an eye not just on the local weather forecasts and systems but on the information we get straight from NASA, things like an increase in the solar wind speed and density indicate that we should be seeing the northern lights appear soon.

 Sheltered by an island the sea was calm, and we waited patiently for the flare-up that was predicted by the satellite readings.
 Suddenly there it was, a great green arc high above us.
 Undeniable.
 Shortly after that it danced and split into three or four arcs, then broke free of the lines and started making tornado shapes in the sky with bright colors.
 It really was a marvel to see and we loved showing the natural wonder that is the Aurora Borealis to people.